Dempsey Hall 135

 Visit campus and connect with UW Oshkosh

 Students may schedule an individual visit online.
-Visits include a 90-minute tour and 30-minute one-on-one appointment with an admissions counselor either before or after the tour.
-Campus tours are offered at 10 a.m. and 2 p.m. daily, Monday through Friday.
+Visits include a 30-minute counselor-led ‘Intro to UW Oshkosh’ presentation and a 90-minute tour.
+Campus tours are offered at 9:30 a.m. and 1:30 p.m. daily, Monday through Friday.
 If a Saturday visit is more convenient for you, we’re open select Saturdays, September through May, from 9 a.m. to noon.
-During these visits, a counselor conducts a 30-minute presentation and a question-and-answer period starting at 10 a.m.
+During these visits, a counselor conducts a 30-minute presentation and a question-and-answer period starting at 10:00 a.m.
 A 90-minute student-led campus tour starts at 10:30 a.m.
 You can sign up online here.

 MSEP Visit Days